 How much does it cost to switch from an oil to a propane furnace?

-Expect to pay $3,000 to $6,000 to remove an oil tank, install a propane tank and lines, purchase a new propane furnace, and obtain permits.
-Have an HVAC pro assess your situation.
+Expect to pay $3,800 to $10,000 to remove an oil tank, install a propane tank and lines, purchase a new propane furnace, and obtain permits.
+Have an HVAC pro assess your situation for a more detailed estimate.

 Is propane or oil heat cheaper?

-It depends on equipment efficiency, local fuel prices, and climate.
-While propane can be cheaper per Btu, high-efficiency systems make the most of your fuel.
+Propane and oil costs depend on equipment efficiency, local fuel prices, and climate.
+While propane can be cheaper per British thermal unit (Btu), high-efficiency systems make the most of your fuel.
 Do the math for your situation.

 Is it worth replacing an oil furnace?